mecampbellsoup/btc_price/README.md

 Current BTC price: $622.21.
 ```

-If you run the executable again (`./bin/btc_price`), you'll notice it's much faster.
+If you run the executable again (`btc_price`), you'll notice it's much faster.
 This is because the library uses [`memcached`](https://github.com/evan/memcached) to cache the BTC price and avoid making redundant API requests.

 # Why did I write this library?